MaxHilsdorf/exploring_future_earnings_based_on_college_majors/README.md

-Exploring Future Earnings Based on College Majors:
+# Exploring Future Earnings Based on College Majors
-Analyzing how popularity, share of women, and different fields of major predict future earnings.
+## Analyzing how popularity, share of women, and different fields of major predict future earnings.

 In this descriptive, explorative analysis, you'll get insights on these topics:
 1. Do students in more popular majors make more money?